-Assessment of the problem
+Assessment of the problem of fertility

 The following exams can help determine the cause of the fertility problem.